Updated on March 28th, 2024 by Bob Ciura

 Final Thoughts

-McDonald’s has paid a rising dividend for 47 years in a row.
-Over those four-and-a-half decades, it has had to reinvent itself from time to time to stay on top of changing trends in the restaurant industry.
+McDonald’s has paid a rising dividend for 49 years in a row.
+Over the decades, it has had to reinvent itself from time to time to stay on top of changing trends in the restaurant industry.
 But it has consistently succeeded in its various turnarounds, a testament to the strength of its brand and business model.

 That said, investors aren’t likely to see sizable gains with the stock’s high valuation.
-As a result, we believe investors should avoid the stock and wait for a pullback before buying McDonald’s.
+As a result, we believe investors should wait for a pullback before buying McDonald’s.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: